Building regulations in the United Kingdom: Part M. Access to and use of buildings

 The Equality Act 2010 imposed duties on service providers, schools and public bodies in relation to access for people with disabilities.
 However, the Part M approved document is not written as a means of ensuring compliance with these legal duties.
 It is written to ensure that the design of a building does not create physical barriers to a building's inclusive use, over its lifetime.

-Part M of the Building Regulations relates to the 'Access to and Use of Buildings' and draws largely on the legislation covered by the Disability Discrimination Act 1995 and the Disability Discrimination (Employment) Regulations 1996.
+Part M of the Building Regulations relates to the 'Access to and Use of Buildings' and draws largely on the legislation covered by the Disability Discrimination Act 1995 and the Disability Discrimination (Employment) Regulations 1996 (SI 1996/1456).

 This document is particularly relevant to new build where such properties must comply.
 If in any doubt as to whether your alterations are affected by this document, the local building control department will be able to assist further.
 Later alterations of a building must not remove or reduce its accessibility features.